TOAST-DOCS/Compute-Instance/zh/console-guide.md

 Instances will be charged using the new flavor from the moment the modification completes.

+### Change Instance Key Pairs

+You can change the instance key pair only if the instance is enabled.
+Change the instance default account's key pair to the selected key pair.
+The instance default account can be found in the **Access Information** tab of the instance details screen.

+> [Caution] Changing an instance key pair deletes all public key information in the instance except for the selected key pair.

+> [Note] Only project members with the ADMIN permissions for the basic infrastructure can change the instance key pair, which cannot be changed if it is a Windows OS instance.

+> [Note] If the image version used to create the instance is low, the feature to change key pairs may not be available.

 ## Key Pairs

 ### Import Key Pairs (Windows)